Fil/d3-geo-voronoi/README.md

 - <i>voronoi</i>.<b>triangles</b>(<i>[data]</i>)

-Returns the spherical Delaunay triangulation.
+Returns the spherical Delaunay triangulation as an array of GeoJSON polygon objects.
+In their properties are the three sites, the spherical area of the triangle (in steradians), the center and radius of the circumcircle.

 [![](img/geoVoronoiTriangles.png)](http://bl.ocks.org/Fil/955da86d6a935b26d3599ca5e344fb38)